koenrane/KR-new-site/content/worrying-about-the-vase-whitelisting.md

 >
 > > [!quote]`TurnTrout`, _[Worrying about the Vase: Whitelisting](/whitelisting-impact-measure)_
 > >
 > >  Side effect avoidance is a major open problem in AI safety.
-I present a robust, transferable, easily- and more safely-trainable, partially reward hacking-resistant impact measure.
+I present a robust, transferable, easily and more safely trainable, partially reward hacking-resistant impact measure.

 An _impact measure_ is a means by which change in the world may be evaluated and penalized; such a measure is not a replacement for a utility function, but rather an additional precaution thus overlaid.